-La Paz holds strike in protest of Bolivia election results
+La Paz strikes in protest of Bolivia election results

-LA PAZ (Reuters) - Protesters blocked roads and shopowners kept their stores shut in La Paz on Monday morning as Bolivians took to the streets in a strike called by the opposition to protest at what they say was fraud at elections giving President Evo Morales a fourth term.
+LA PAZ (Reuters) - Protesters blocked roads and shopowners kept their stores shut in La Paz on Monday morning as Bolivians took to the streets in a strike called by the opposition to protest what they say was fraud at elections giving President Evo Morales a fourth term.

-The country has been convulsed by protests since October 20, when its Supreme Electoral Tribunal abruptly suspended the publication of results from an electronic count.
+The country has been convulsed by protests since October 20, when its Supreme Electoral Tribunal (TSE) abruptly suspended the publication of results from an electronic count.

 With 84% of votes counted, polling showed Morales was likely headed to a run-off with chief rival and ex-president Carlos Mesa.
 But when reporting of the count resumed after a nearly 24-hour pause, Morales had pulled off a razor-thin victory.